Overview

 - Restart WireGuard interface:

-# Use Defguard desktop app to refresh configuration
+macOS/Windows (Defguard client): Use the Defguard desktop app to refresh/pull new config

 - Verify connectivity: